Stern-Lab/AccuNGS/docs/source/overview.rst

 AccuNGS's sequencing principles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The main idea behind this approach is to reduce the error sources to a minimum.
+The main idea behind this approach is to reduce the errors to a minimum.
 This is achieved by adhering to the following principles:

 * High-yield reverse transcription reactions (RT) [if required]